paulipa/sico-wiki/community/partner-corporations.md

 Offer solo pvp srp, and eagle/cerb/scimitar pilots have 100m/month salary.
 Nullsec offer kill reward, 100% of their hull value. (for example killed a gila then you get 210m cash)
 - Location: High Sec + Null Sec
 - Timezone: Global
-- PvE ratting
+- Military RP
 - PvP
-- Contact:
+- Contact: Governor Lee

 ## [Eve Rookies [EROOK]](/community/coalition-corporations/erook)
 EVE Rookies [EROOK] is a rookie incusion group dedicated to lowering the entry to incursions for those who have never flown incursions, lower skilled players and alphas.
 We always have a Praxis available to borrow so no need to bring your own ship to try it out!